 Types of Molasses

 Basically, molasses is categorized by how many times the syrup was boiled, and sugar extracted.
 Molasses is extracted during the first (light), second (dark), or third stage (blackstrap) of boiling.
 Blackstrap is the darkest, thickest, and most concentrated molasses.
-It has a robust, bittersweet flavor in comparison to the sweeter light and dark varieties.
+It has a robust, bittersweet flavor in comparison to the sweeter light and dark varieties so it’s best used in savory recipes rather than sweets.
 Blackstrap molasses is also the most nutritious as it contains more essential vitamins and minerals than the other types of molasses.
 That extra boil concentrates those nutrients.

 What Is Unsulfured Molasses?